CyVerse–NEON Airborne Observation Platform Workshop

 What will I learn?

-- How to understand and use NEON Data API
+- How to download data using the NEON Data API

-- How to work with RStudio and Python Notebooks
+- How to work with AOP data in Python Notebooks

 - Course participants are encouraged to bring their own data and analytical workflows for use with the NEON data.